Do Physical Activity And Diet Apps Improve The Health Of Users?

 Who were the study participants?

 The study was conducted in two parts.
 Researchers began with focus group discussions, and a larger-scale questionnaire followed these.
-The focus groups recruited via email comprised students and staff at the Norwegian University of Life Sciences.
+The focus groups recruited via email and were comprised students and staff at the Norwegian University of Life Sciences.
 Two focus groups were conducted with individuals who used diet and physical activity apps, consisting of two male and 13 female individuals.
 One focus group was conducted for non-users, comprising six male and two female participants.

 A larger sample of participants completed the questionnaire, recruited through an email sent by a market analysis company.
 Five hundred people completed the questionnaire, and they evenly represented app users and non-users, as well as male and female individuals.

-How was the study conducted?
+How was the study on physical activity and diet apps conducted?

 All three focus groups were led by a moderator and videotaped with consent from participants.
 Users talked about why they use health apps, the impact, the pros and cons of specific apps, and topics they'd want future releases to focus on.
 Non-users discussed why they did not use an app, whether it was out of choice or due to some barrier, and their opinions regarding health-focused apps.